jrbudda/Vivecraft_112/README.md

 Using this Repository
 ========

  Vivecraft uses patches to avoid distributing Minecraft code.
-The build scripts are in Pyton 2.X.
+The build scripts are in Python 2.X.

  - Fork, checkout or download the repo using your Git method of choice.
  - Install Java JDK 1.8.
 The Java JRE will NOT work.